-This is the content of an open letter to me from Dr Lwazi Lushaba a year ago, on 30 August 2016.
+This is the content of an “open letter” to me from Dr Lwazi Lushaba on 30 August 2016.

 Who am I?
 I am of those whose skin colour is evidence of their moral depravity, cultural decrepitly, and sexual permissiveness.
 I am of those on whose brown bodies modern rational knowledge has inscribed marks of inferiority, intellectual incapability and lack in all its forms.
 An Open letter to Professor Anthony Butler: HOD Politics Department.

 In the afternoon of the 24th August 2016, the HoD of Politics at UCT addressed to me a letter, whose contents we shall in a moment discourse about.
 He opens the letter with the following salutation; Dear Lwazi.
 He could as well have written; Dear Dr. Lwazi Lushaba.
 It would not have made any difference.
 For, I cannot say with certainty what I, in his modern imaginary, represent.
 Accordingly, I have permitted myself the liberty of leading him to the abyss wherein dwells the shattered fragments of my being so he may recognise me for what and who I am.
 I am of those whose skin colour makes them objects of scorn and disregard.
 I am one with the black children of Masiphumelele, Imizamo Yethu, Gugulethu, and other black slums who with their tender bare black bodies play all day long in stagnant pools of discarded bathing water, urine, menstrual blood, vomit of drunken black souls, and perhaps discharge from a backyard abortion performed on a body too young to bear life.
 I am one with those in this country who grow up certain that success is destined to elude them because they are black.
 For us it remains dark even though the day should have started.